Armstrong Investigation: Background

+In the decades prior to the Armstrong investigation, the insurance industry had expanded considerably in the United States.
+Over the period 1865–1895, the total annual income of the insurance industry grew from $25 million to $642 million.

-The Equitable Life Assurance Society of the United States had grown to be one of the largest insurance companies in the United States, with over $1 billion in assets around 1900.
+One of the largest insurance companies in the United States at the time, The Equitable Life Assurance Society of the United States, had over $1 billion in assets around 1900.
 After continued elaborate activities by the executives at the company, allegations of corruption occurred.
-The investigation by the New York Insurance Department began after an accumulation of complaints by consumers and other insurers, and was catalyzed by rumors that James Hazen Hyde, a vice president and expected next corporate president of The Equitable Life Assurance Society of the United States, had charged the expense of an immense costume ball that year to the corporate account.
+An investigation by the New York Insurance Department began after an accumulation of complaints by consumers and other insurers, and was catalyzed by rumors that James Hazen Hyde, a vice president and expected next corporate president of The Equitable Life Assurance Society of the United States, had charged the expense of an immense costume ball that year to the corporate account.
 The investigation uncovered a series of corrupt practices used by the company.
 The report came to the conclusion that “A cancer can not be cured by treating the symptoms.
 Complete mutualization, to be paid for at a price only commensurate with its dividends is, in my opinion, the only sure measure of relief."

 The findings led to the creation of the Armstrong Commission to investigate such practices across the industry.
 Spearheaded by William Armstrong, a State Senator, the commission began work in 1905.

-The Armstrong Committee eventually issued a report highlighting a number of questionable practices.
-The legislature in New York and several other states adopted many of the recommendations, including a restriction on policies with lengthy deferred payouts, including the 19th century version of tontines.
-The report also recommended a prohibition on political campaign contributions by such corporations.
-It is credited with launching the political career of Charles Evans Hughes.
-It conducted 51 investigatory sessions and its recommendations were incorporated into eight New York State statutes.
-Numerous other states soon followed suit.